Veselin Đurasović

-Veselin Đurasović (born 7 January 1957 in Mostar) is a Bosnian-Herzegovinian former football player, from the late 1970s and the 1980s and currently, football coach.
+Veselin Đurasović (born 7 January 1957) is a Bosnian-Herzegovinian former football player, from the late 1970s and the 1980s and currently, football coach.

 Playing career

-Đurasović played for Velež from 1974 to 1990.
+Born in Mostar, Đurasović played for Velež Mostar from 1974 to 1990.
 He played 17 seasons for Velež.
 Over 400 official games, out of that, 304 games in the Yugoslav First League.
 He is only one of four players that played over 300 games in the league, those being: Enver Marić, Franjo Vladić and Dušan Bajević.
 He was also the club captain in 26 games.
 He scored 2 goals for Velež in the league.

-He debuted for the club on 8 October 1975 against GNK Dinamo Zagreb in Mostar.
+He debuted for the club on 8 October 1975 against Dinamo Zagreb in Mostar.
 He is one of the few who won both Yugoslav Cups, although he did not appear in the final in 1986 against Dinamo Zagreb because of an injury.

 According to the estimates of the then famous Yugoslav magazine "Sport", he was named the best "number five".
 At that time, he played as a libero, and he was among the best on that position at that time.

 Žarko Barbarić, former coach of Velež, had only words of praise for Đurasović: "A very grateful player.
 His rich experience and responsibility in the game are precious.
 Each coach and a team would want such a player and a man.
 A fighter without any flaw and fear.
 Where others wouldn't set a foot, he would a head", while former teammate, Predrag Jurić said: "Đurasović is a real man and a footballer.
 A big friend!
 Always ready to joke, but on the ground an example of how to fight for club and how to perform professional duties."

 He played his last match for Velež on 16 May 1990 against Dinamo in Mostar, thus closing the circle of fate to debut against Dinamo and to finish his playing career against the Zagreb team.

 Officially, the farewell was on the 1991 February tournament, in which Red Star Belgrade, Željezničar Sarajevo, and Dinamo Zagreb took part.